davisocoloski1/file-organizer/README.md

 ### Ignoring existing files

-In this area we have 2 checkboxes, the first will automatically ignore existing files and folders in your destination path, the second will show a message that says which folders already exist and asks whether or not the user wants to overwrite them.
+Clicking this will automatically ignore existing files and folders in your destination path

 ![Ignore files Screenshot](assets/ignore_img.png)